 This hands-on task will help you apply the concepts of digestion and absorption of carbohydrates, protein, and lipids in a real-life context, solidifying your understanding.

-1. What is the main site for digestion and absorption of nutrients?
+1. What is the fundamental difference between digestion and absorption?